persimmonfruit/coursera/README.md

-# coursera homwe work repo
+# repo for coursera homwework